colinlease/AgentShell/docs/using_agentshell.md

 The raw run records include compact runtime, outcome, orchestration, trace, and tool summaries.
 The summary files roll those into counts and rates.

-Some workspace apps may also expose their own logs UI.
-In the current repo, `Personal GL` includes a `Logs` tab inside the workspace with:

-- an optional date-range filter
-- an event-type filter
-- a max-events selector

 ## Performance, Cost, And Speed Tradeoffs

 The shell gives you a few real levers here.